[ A ] [ B ] [ C ] [ D ] [ E ] [ F ] [ G ] [ H ] [ I ] [ K ][ L ] [ M ] [ N ] [ O ] [ P ][ Q ] [ R ] [ S ] [ T ] [ U ] [ V ]

 A code fragment or a schema fragment.
 Fragments are specific to a programming language or a schema language, and specific to analyzers.

-Dashboard Service database
+Dashboard Service schema

 - Analysis results (components, violations, diagnosis findings) for each Snapshot